Is It OK To Ask Coworkers About Their Salaries?

 “Asking a coworker about salary depends on your relationship with that specific person,” said Elizabeth Keatinge, certified personal finance counselor and founder of women’s financial empowerment site FundsSavvy.com.
 “If you are close to your coworker and have a friendship outside of work or even a good rapport at the office, it is appropriate to ask about information respectfully.”

-Maggie Tucker, vice president of marketing for InterContinental Hotels Group (IHG) and co-host of the financial podcast Friends on Fire, expanded even further.
+Maggie Tucker, former vice president of marketing for InterContinental Hotels Group (IHG) and current co-host of the financial podcast Friends on Fire, expanded even further.

 “If it’s your best friend and you tell each other everything and you have a solid reason for wanting to know, then go for it,” she said.
 “But if it’s someone you don’t know or trust that well, we would suggest that’s not a topic you should bring up to a coworker.”

 Take Our Poll: Do You Tip for Service?

 What you’re asking is personal and private — you do owe your colleague a reason for the inquiry.